dart-lang/language/working/2365 - primary constructors/feature-specification.md

 grammar by the non-terminal `<formalParameterList>`.

-This implies that there is no way to indicate that the instance variable declarations should have the modifiers `covariant`, `late`, or `external` (because formal parameters cannot have those modifiers).
+This implies that there is no way to indicate that the instance variable declarations should have the modifiers `late` or `external` (because formal parameters cannot have those modifiers).
 This omission is not seen as a problem in this proposal: It is always possible to use a normal constructor declaration and normal instance variable declarations, and it is probably a useful property that the primary constructor uses a formal parameter syntax which is completely like that of any other formal parameter list.
 Just use a normal declaration.
 Use an initializing formal in a primary constructor to initialize it from the primary constructor, if needed.

 An `external` instance variable amounts to an `external` getter and an `external` setter.
 Such "variables" cannot be initialized by an